 Give them plenty of loving attention to reduce any stress, especially as these dogs have usually just returned home having been stressed in kennels for a week or two.

-Make sure there is always clean, chemical-free water available at all times.
+Make sure there is always clean, chemical-free (filtered or bottled) water available at all times.
 They often want a drink after each bout of coughing.

-Manuka honey, a teaspoonful four times daily, can give some relief from the coughing.
+Get some Manuka honey.
+A teaspoonful four times daily, can give some relief from the coughing.

 Give Their Immune System A Helping Hand

-Boost their immune system by adding a superb nutritional supplement (like Pet Plus) to their food.
-This will help their body’s defense system to overcome the infectious agents.
+Boost their immune system by adding a superb nutritional supplement (like PET Plus) to their food.
+This will help their body’s defence system to overcome the infectious agents.

 Feed raw food so the body doesn’t have to waste valuable energy trying to digest the processed pet foods.
 This will allow the immune system to do its proper job of attacking invaders, instead of being side-tracked breaking down food particles in the blood (digestive leucocytosis).

-We used to give a three week course of antibiotics which sometimes worked, but I can now see that as kennel cough is usually over in three weeks anyway, that’s a classic example of the dogs recovering in spite of the treatment, not because of it!
+We used to give a three week course of antibiotics which sometimes worked, but I can now see that as kennel cough is usually over in three weeks anyway.
+This is a classic example of the dogs recovering in spite of the treatment, not because of it!